stpope/CSL6/README.md

 Coding Conventions

 Note that CSL uses old-school exception signatures, so it's most compatible with the C++ 11 standard.
-You'll get warnings about them from 2014 or 2017 compilers.
+You'll get warnings about them from newer compilers.
+See the file Doc/Bugs.txt for details.

 Naming